 The island sits 840 miles (1351 km) away from mainland Europe and only 62 miles (99 km) from the coast of Africa.

-Thanks to this near-tropical location, the island has 320 days of sun a year and an average winter temperature of 22°C (72°F).
+This near-tropical location has 320 days of sun a year and an average winter temperature of 22°C (72°F).

 Make time to visit the Maspalomas dunes, vast dunes that would not look out of place in a desert.